PaiAnuradha/MysqlEFCoreConfig/README.md

 Approach - Database First

-This is my first application in ASP.net Web API
+This is my first application in ASP.net Web API.
 This application just checks whether the database connection is successful.